rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

 # Introduction

 It's time for us to put our cluster to work and deploy a workload.
 We're going to build an example Java application, [microsweeper](https://github.com/redhat-mw-demos/microsweeper-quarkus/tree/ARO){:target="_blank"}, using [Quarkus](https://quarkus.io/){:target="_blank"} (a Kubernetes Native Java stack) and [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/products/postgresql/){:target="_blank"}.
-We'll then deploy the application to our Azure Red Hat OpenShift cluster, connect to the database using Azure Private Link, and securely expose this application over the internet using Azure Front Door.
+We'll then deploy the application to our Azure Red Hat OpenShift cluster, connect to the database using Azure Private Link, and automate the deployment with OpenShift Pipelines.

 ## Create Azure Database for PostgreSQL instance